-At least five working days notice in writing shall be given to Council of an intention to excavate in the vicinity of its services.
-Where appropriate Council shall mark out to within ±0.5 m on the ground the location of its services, and nominate in writing any restrictions on the work it considers necessary to protect its services.
-Council may charge for this service.
+At least five (5) working days notice in writing must be given to Council of an intention to excavate in the vicinity of its services.

-When excavating and working around buried services due care shall be taken to ensure the services are not damaged, and that bedding and backfill are reinstated in accordance with the appropriate Council specification.
-Any damage which occurs to a Council service shall be reported to Council immediately.
-The person causing the damage shall reimburse Council with all costs associated with repairing the damaged service, and any other costs Council incurs as a result of the incident.

-NOTE - Excavation within roadways is also subject to the permit process of the appropriate roading authority.
+Any Person causing damage or disruption to the Wastewater System is liable for the cost of repairs and any other costs incurred as a result of the damage or disruption.

+No Person may make any connection to, or otherwise interfere with, any part of the Wastewater System except with the written Approval of Council.

+Any damage or disruption to the Wastewater System must be reported to the Council immediately.

+No Person may undertake any excavation work within 2 metres of any part of the Wastewater System, except with the prior written Approval of the Council.

+When granting Approval for excavation work near the Wastewater System, the Council may impose such conditions as it considers necessary.

-Loading or material over public wastewater pipes
+Excavation, Loading or material over sewers

-No person shall cause the crushing load imposed on a public sewer to exceed that which would arise from the soil overburden plus a HN-HO-72 wheel or axle load (as defined by Transit New Zealand Bridge Manual).
+No Person may cause the crushing load imposed on a public Sewer to exceed that which would arise from the soil overburden plus a HN-HO-72 wheel or axle load (as defined by the New Zealand Transport Agency (Waka Kotahi) Bridge Manual).

-No person shall place any additional material over or near a public sewer without approval.
+No Person may cover or obscure a Sewer without the prior Approval of the Council.

-Manholes, chambers and other ancillary structures shall not be covered in any way unless approved by Council.
-Removal of any covering material or adjustment of the structures shall be at the property owner’s expense.
+Removal of any covering material or adjustment of the structures will be at the property Owner’s expense.

-Excavation near public sewers

-No person shall excavate, or carry out piling or similar work closer than:
+No Person may excavate, or carry out piling or similar work closer than:

-five (5) metres from the centre line of any rising main or trunk sewer; or
+five (5) metres from the centre line of any Rising Main or Trunk Sewer; or

-two (2) metres from the centre line of any public sewer;
+two (2) metres from the centre line of any public Sewer;

-without approval in writing from Council.
-Such approval may impose conditions on the carrying out of any work near the sewer.
+without written Approval from Council.
+Such Approval may impose conditions on the carrying out of any work near the Sewer.

 Building over buried services

-Rising Mains and Trunk Sewers
+Public Sewers, Rising Mains and Trunk Sewers

-No building shall be built over a public rising main or trunk sewer, or closer than the greater of:
+Except in accordance with 7.1.3, no building may be built over a public Sewer, Rising Main or Trunk Sewer, or closer than the greater of:

-1.5 metres from the centre of any main or ; or
+1.5 metres from the centre of any main or Sewer (Refer to Figure 7-1); or